 - 1. Support and enhance applications developed, or contracted, to enable more efficient management of department clients and streamline the operations of the NMCD. - 2.
-Implement a physically separate video network to improve the scheduling of more videoconferences, which will not affect the performance of the data network. - 3.
+Manage the video conferencing network to allow staff to communicate at all Probation and Parole offices, and facilities without having to travel thus saving the department money during these hard economic times. - 3.
 Continue to work with staff at all state run facilities to enhance and support facility management systems that are controlled by automated systems. - 4.
 Implement Corrections Technology Association (CTA) modules for CMIS that is in compliance with the State Strategic Plan. - 5.
 Implement a disaster recovery service for CMIS that is in compliance with the State Strategic Plan. - 6.
-Implement a new ACA tracking system to enable the Audit and Compliance Bureau to manage the records/files associated with ACA audits in a more timely and efficient manner.
+Implement a new ACA tracking system to enable the Audit and Compliance Bureau to manage the records/files associated with ACA audits in a more timely and efficient manner. - 7.
+Implement a new Canteen system to replace the existing outdated distributed stand alone systems at each facility with a centralized system utilizing modern technologies. - 8.
+Continue to move ITD Applications and Business Analysis units from Powerbuilder to JAVA; to enable staff to Analyze, Code and implement JAVA applications without the assistance of contractors through staff training and hiring of qualified staff. - 9.
+Work with wardens, facilities management staff, Probation and Parole management and department senior management to install and maintain new Video Surveillance systems utilizing modern technologies ensuring maintenance agreements are in place to keep these systems up and running 24 hours a day, 7 days a week, 365 days a year.